 The xxxParallel() methods have to follow the contract of their non-parallel peers.
 So a collectPara return a legal collection of items, which you can again treat as a Groovy collection.
-Internally the builds an efficient parallel structure, called parallel array, performs the required operation concurr returning destroys the Parallel Array building the collection of results to return to you.
+Internally the builds an efficient parallel structure, called parallel array, performs the required operation concurreturning destroys the Parallel Array building the collection of results to return to you.
 A potential findAllParallel() on the resulting collection would repeat the whole process of construction and de Array instance under the covers.

 With Map/Reduce you turn your collection into a Parallel Array and back only once.
-The Map/Reduce you turn your collection into a Parallel Array and back only once.
-The Map/Reduce you not return Groovy collections, but are free to pass along the internal Parallel Arrays directly.
-Ir property on a collection will build a Parallel Array for the collection and return a thin wrapper arou instance.
+The Map/Red do not return Groovy collections, but are free to pass along the internal Parallel Arrays directly.
+It property on a collection will build a Parallel Array for the collection and return a thin wrapper arou instance.
 Then you can chain all required methods like:

-- map()
+- o map()

 - reduce()

-- filter()
+- o filter()

 - o size()

-- sum()
+- o sum()

-- ° min()
+- o min()

 - max()

 - o sort()

-- o groupBy()
+- groupBy()

-- o combine()
+- combine()